 6. Formal Living Room with Collingwood | One Kindesign

-This stately sitting room is filled with elegant accents, such as a classic chandelier and statement crown moulding and wainscoting painted in White Dove by Benjamin Moore.
+This stately sitting room is filled with elegant accents, such as a classic chandelier, statement crown moulding, and wainscoting painted in White Dove by Benjamin Moore.
 Since White Dove is an off-white instead of a bright white, the contrast between the trim and walls painted in Collingwood is more subtle.

 7. Collingwood in a Farmhouse-Style Living Room | Shopisthica